GIXLabs/rccars/README.md

    - The arduino nano and the 9v battery connector to the **brain board**
    - The servo motor driver to the **motor board**
    - The bluetooth module, resistors, and capacitor to the **bluetooth board**
-2. Once all the components are soldered, you want to stack the **motor board** on top of the **brain board** to indicate it's stacked properly ensure that the rounded corners are aligned.
+2. Once all the components are soldered, you want to stack the **motor board** on top of the **brain board**.
+To indicate it's stacked properly, ensure that the rounded corners of the board are aligned.

 3. Connect the **2 servos** to the servo motor driver.
-When connecting the servo to the motor driver make sure that the left servo is connected to motor B and right is connected to motor A.
+When connecting the servo to the motor driver make sure that the left servo is connected to motor B of the motor driver, and the right is connected to motor A of the motor driver.

 ![motorboard](/assets/tutorial/motorboard.png)